 Summer camp kids covered in bright color powder celebrating after a color war on a grassy field

-Color War Ideas for Summer Camps: Games, Setup, and Supplies
+Color War Ideas for Summer Camp: Games, Themes, and Activities

 How Color Wars Work (The Basics)